Paedophile Information Exchange: Public protests and reactions

 Once the guests of the hotel where a PIE public meeting was to be held learnt about the event, they cancelled $2,500 worth of hotel room reservations and physically threatened the manager, who was also faced with a walkout by the angry staff.
 The PIE members were also subsequently pelted with rotten fruit and vegetables by "angry mothers" and required protection from the police.
 The far-right British National Front also protested in front of PIE's conferences in the 1970s.

 In March 2014, a whistleblower told police he witnessed a successful three-year grant renewal application to the Home Office for £35,000 in 1980, implying that a similar grant had been made in 1977.
 A review conducted later that year found no evidence that the group had received funding from the Home Office, even if they had given cash to organisations with connections to PIE.

-In a 2020 interview with the Irish Gript Media news network, British LGBT+ rights activist Peter Tatchell denounced PIE as "disgusting."